 - Weight loss

-The cause of autoimmune diseases like Crohn’s is unknown, yet emerging evidence suggests that gut bacteria play a major role; lack of exposure to bacteria and parasites early in life, bacterial overgrowth, and antibiotic use are all strongly associated with the development of Crohn’s disease.
-These risk factors increase an individual’s susceptibility to disease by suppressing the natural development of the immune system, allowing pathogenic bacteria to proliferate and destroying the integrity of intestinal lining, and killing off good bacteria respectively.
+The cause of autoimmune diseases like Crohn’s is unknown, but emerging evidence suggests that gut bacteria play a major role.
+Lack of enough exposure to bacteria and parasites early in life, bacterial overgrowth, and antibiotic use are all strongly associated with the development of Crohn’s disease.
+These risk factors increase an individual’s susceptibility to disease by suppressing the natural development of the immune system, allowing pathogenic bacteria to proliferate, and destroying the integrity of intestinal lining, and killing off good bacteria.

 Tests and procedures that are used to diagnose Crohn’s disease include: